Map

 Traffic News

-- No reports of any incidents or delays at this time.
+Elsewhere no other reports of any incidents or delays

 Lisburn - a footway and carriageway resurfacing scheme on Ballynahinch Road, from the junction of Young Street to Strawberry Hill Lane commenced on Monday 3rd November 2025.